srikar8/srikarraophotography.com/investment.md

 <hr style="width:50%">
 <h3>What kind of gear do you use?</h3>
 <p>The very best in the market. <br>
-Generally a Sony A73 and a Nikon D750 with a couple of high speed lenses and ample lighting equipment.</p>
+Generally a Nikon mirroless Z6ii and a Nikon D750 with a couple of high speed lenses and ample lighting equipment.</p>
 <hr style="width:50%">
 <h3>Do I have to order prints through you?</h3>
 <p>It comes inclusive with the second and third package, but if you need more yes you can order through me.</p>